ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-8-2.md

-# Techniques for Creating Action Plans and Monitoring Progress

 In this chapter, we will explore techniques for creating action plans and monitoring progress.
 Action plans are essential for implementing strategic decisions and achieving desired outcomes.
 Monitoring progress ensures that the actions taken align with the overall strategy and enables timely adjustments when necessary.